iKettles/framer-local-live-preview-component/README.md

+**TLDR:**
+- Run `npx framer-local-live-preview` in a terminal
+- Drop this component into your prototype
+- Follow the instructions in the component to connect your prototype to the live preview server

-A component that provides the same functionality as Live Preview without requiring an internet connection or creating a tunnel between your machine and the cloud.
+A component that provides the same functionality as Framer's live preview without requiring an internet connection or creating a tunnel between your machine and the cloud.
 This project covers 3 main use cases:

 ## Restricted networks